az-09/nextjs-tailwindcss-blog/posts/python-move-a-text-file-to-a-folder-automatically.md

 3. Create text files in foo and bar folders.

-4. Create files in other formats in food and bar folders.
+4. Create files in other formats in foo and bar folders.

 ### [Github](https://github.com/az-09/python-move-new-file-to-directory)